bhupeshdurve/Term-Structure-Yiled-curve-using-Vasicek-Model/README.md

-# Term-Structure-Yiled-curve-using-Vasicek-Model

-This repository contains Python code that implements the Vasicek Interest Rate Model.
-The Vasicek model is a mathematical model describing the evolution of interest rates over time.
+# Vasicek Interest Rate Model

+The Vasicek Interest Rate Model is a Python implementation of the Vasicek model, a mathematical framework used for modeling interest rate dynamics.
+This repository provides code to simulate the short-term interest rate process, estimate model parameters through Maximum Likelihood Estimation (MLE), and visualize the results.
 The model is widely used in finance for interest rate modeling and derivative pricing.

-Usage

 **Model Parameters**
 The Vasicek model is defined by the following parameters: